 “Are you attracted to me now?”
 Kissy asks.
 “I know you’re going to say yes, but now that you do know I’m a robot, you don’t want to have sex, so that means you’re racist.”
 She gives me one of those looks that says settle in for the long haul, buddy, we’re going to be here awhile.

 I don’t have awhile.
 I have an hour to convince this sex robot-turned-philosophy major to quarterback.
 I start to wonder if she’s worth the trouble.
 Give me convicted felons any day.
 “Look, Kissy, you’re right, I don’t want to have sex with you.
 I might have had I not known you were a robot.
 But I didn’t come all the way out here on a two-hour Gate pass – which is half over, I might add – to debate basic personal liberties of those who cannot legitimately be called people.”
 Her eyebrows climb halfway up her forehead.
 I plow right on.
 “In my book, you need basic emotions to go with those basic liberties.
 For one, you need to be able to hate.
 Liberty isn’t all that great if you can’t take it from somebody else you despise.
 Two, you can’t have hate without love, which is pretty close to the same thing.
 You spend the same amount of time thinking about somebody.
 Learning about them.
 Understanding them.
 Then you try to get them to do what you want.
 If you love them, you want them to ignore all your issues.
 If you hate them, then you want them to die.
 So, I guess, that’s where they’re different, and I had a point I was trying to make but I forgot.”
-I pause, draw a deep breath, and say, “I need a quarterback for my spaceball team.
+I pause and draw a deep breath.
+“I need a quarterback for my spaceball team.
 I saw the promo vid you did all those years back.
 Most everybody thought it was a joke, but I saw some real sweet moves.
 You’d make a great player.
 So, how about it?”

 Kissy blinks.
-She opens her mouth to speak, closes it, and then says, “I’d like to meet the woman who fucked you up.”
+She opens her mouth to speak, closes it, and says, “I’d like to meet the woman who fucked you up.”

 “If you’re serious about that, come out and play for me.
 My wife is in charge of the exosuits.
 She wants a divorce.”